 The company held firm on my position.
 Because TAG had outlawed the use of the program, the software vendor investigated and addressed many of its other problems but left the Eagle Special Procedure as is.
 (One of their largest customers relied on it, after all.)

-I thought about that for a while, looked at the problem anew and discovered the Falcon 900 could have made the necessary numbers without the special procedure.
+I thought about that for a while, looked at the problem anew and discovered the Falcon 900 could have made the necessary climb gradient using the software and the published procedures, without the special procedure.
 Specifically, they could have taken advantage of the software to increase their fuel load enough to make San Francisco without the risky right turn option.
 Since the vendor fixed the problem with defaulting to maximum weights, I came up with a solution that allowed our pilots to use the software for departure procedures that used precisely the same ground track as published SID procedures.

 So here we are, over a decade later, and I just read something that offers a solution.
 Here it is.